Just eleven weeks into new operations, and the Petersham Inn is finding fortune in cheeky promotions and catering to its target audience.

 McDonald is unperturbed by the fireworks, determined to make the most of her business by making her business the most tailored she can.
 She reports this will, moving forward, involve all sorts of pub entertainment, including special stuff just for adults.

-“We’ll put on more entertain for males, as that is our market.”
+“We’ll put on more entertainment for males, as that is our market.”